pirskwared/pyre-ttrpg/Wiki/Characters/Expansion.md

 # Expansion Points (XP)

-A character can spend XP to train, boosting
+A character can spend XP to train, which can be used to increase an attribute, acquire a feature, or increase the training bonus to a statistic or a skill.

 Characters cannot normally spend XP to change their Size.

+## Training

 Training normally takes 1 day per 10 XP spent.